IBM/openshift-workshop-was/setup/README.md

 ![clusters](images/Clusters.jpg)

 - On the next page with your cluster summary information, cick `OpenShift web console` (the blue button on the upper right corner) to access to the console for your cluster.
-- Reminder: The OpenShift web console button here is the only access we use to connect from IBM Cloud to Red Hat OpenShift cluster.
-Please do not select other drop-down or buttons from this cluser summary page.
+- **Reminder**: The OpenShift web console button here is the only access we use to connect from IBM Cloud to Red Hat OpenShift cluster.
+Please do not select other drop-down or buttons from this cluster summary page.
 - Once the OpenShift web console is displayed successfully, proceed to next step to access the web terminal for command line interface.

 ![console](images/Console_update.jpg)